Champions League form guide: the last 16's latest results

 Paris

-Where they stand: 1st in Ligue 1, French Cup quarter-finals, League Cup final
+Where they stand: 1st in Ligue 1, French Cup semi-finals, League Cup final

 Atalanta v Valencia